conchis/jcr-connect/fedorapm/README.txt

 - Java SE 5.0+
 - Ant 1.7+

-Note that a Jackrabbit 1.5 installation is included with the adapter package.
+Note that a Jackrabbit 2.0.0 repository is included with the connector package.

 Building the Connector